 East Lansing, MI 48824-1034

-We admit students to the Master’s of Educational Technology degree program on a rolling basis which means you can submit your application at any time.
-Applications are reviewed on a weekly basis but it may take approximately one month to hear of your admissions decision.
+We admit students to the Master of Arts in Educational Technology program on a rolling basis.
+This means you can submit your application at any time.
+Applications are reviewed on a weekly basis, but it may take up to 1 month to receive confirmation of your admissions decision.

-Please keep in mind the following hard deadlines for applications to specific programs.
+Please keep in mind the following due dates: